Abhinav010104/cats-dogs-classifier/README.md

 ## 👤 Author

-Created as a deep learning portfolio project demonstrating best practices in computer vision and transfer learning.
+Created by Abhinav as part of the IBM Virtual Internship in AI (2025).
+Demonstrates best practices in computer vision and transfer learning.

 ---